BrianRxm Coins on Television 109/135

 Prev Back Next

-"Route 66" was a one-hour television program which ran on the CBS television network from 1960 to 1964.
+"Route 66" was a one-hour television series which ran on the CBS television network from 1960 to 1964.

 The programs were filmed on location, and provide a look at how some cities and towns appeared in the early 1960's.

-Tod and Buz are two young men travelling America in a Corvette sportscar are in Reno, Nevada.
-They are hired to provide security for a professional gambler who has been recruited to win money for a small Nevada mining town.
+Tod and Buz are in Reno, Nevada where they are hired to provide security for a professional gambler who has been recruited to win money for a small Nevada mining town.

 1. Program title